 Students who wish to take a course or courses, and are not applying to a special non-degree program, should follow the step-by-step process described on Enrolling as a Non-Degree Student and select “General Study” on the application form.

 Please review the relevant sections below if you

-Students interested in taking classes to transfer back to a degree program at another college or university are welcome to register as a non-degree student at GW.
-Before applying for non-degree status, you should review your home institution’s policies to ensure the course will be eligible to transfer and apply to your degree program.
+Students interested in taking classes to transfer back to a program of study at another college or university are welcome to register as a non-degree student at GW.
+Before applying for non-degree status, you should review your home institution’s policies to ensure the course will be eligible to transfer to your degree program.

 International students are eligible to apply for non-degree status at GW, but the University cannot provide you with an I-20 or DS-2019 visa form unless you have been admitted to a program.